bonsook/ycevo/cran-comments.md

-This is the first submission of the package.
+This is a resubmission of the published package.

+The original package was removed from CRAN due to check problems.
+While the "additional issues" page seems invalid, there were no check problems in any of the flavors.
+The current version does not have any check issue.

 ## Test environments
 * local Windows 10 install, R 4.2.0